symfony/symfony/CONTRIBUTING.md

 Contributing
 ------------

-Symfony2 is an open source, community-driven project.
+Symfony is an open source, community-driven project.
 If you'd like to contribute, please read the [Contributing Code][1] part of the documentation.
 If you're submitting a pull request, please follow the guidelines in the [Submitting a Patch][2] section and use the [Pull Request Template][3].